gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 The next step is to describe the user journey.
 For a web application, this usually consists of a user arriving at the application and then a series of interactions with the application.
 The following scenario mocks a user arriving on the home page of the [Gatling sample application](https://computer-database.gatling.io).
+Add the scenario:

 {{< include-code "ScriptingIntro3Sample#write-the-scenario" js >}}